Obiajulu-gif/easybuy/README.md

 # **EasyBuy Ecommerce Platform**

 Welcome to **EasyBuy**, an advanced e-commerce platform designed for buying and selling electronics, fashion items, and more.
-This project is built using **Next.js** and **Firebase** to provide a seamless shopping experience.
-Below you'll find all the details you need to get started, contribute, and explore the features of the platform.
+This project is built using **Next.js** and **Firebase** to provide seamless shopping experience.
+Below you'll find all the details you need to get started, contribute, and explore all the features of the platform.

 ![EasyBuy Logo](public/images/easybuylogo.png)